arokettu/torrent-file/docs/saveload.rst

 .. versionadded:: 2.5/3.3/4.1 forceMultifile
 .. versionchanged:: 4.1 MetaVersion::HybridV1V2 is now an array [MetaVersion::V1, MetaVersion::V2]
 .. versionadded:: 5.0.1 $clock
+.. versionadded:: 5.1.0 forceMultifile is true by default

 The library can create a torrent file from scratch for a file or a directory.